Strabismus (Eye Turns)

 Surgical Options in Strabismus

-Most importantly, surgery is cosmetic only.
-It does not restore binocular vision, which is what gives us depth perception and eyes that work in coordination when reading or tracking objects.
+Surgery is widely considered to be a cosmetic solution only.
+It typically does not restore binocular vision, which is what gives us depth perception (stereopsis) and eyes that work in coordination when reading or tracking objects.

-When the brain is only using one eye at a time, visually-guided tasks are still just as difficult after the surgery as before.
-And since surgery doesn’t address the underlying reason that the eye turned in the first place, the eye often turns again after surgery, requiring multiple surgeries.
+Treating Exotropia involves first identifying and correcting any refractive error through glasses or contacts.
+Vision Therapy is then Another consideration is the long term prognosis with strabismus surgery.
+Because strabismus surgery doesn’t address the underlying reason that the eye turned originally, the eye often turns again after surgery, requiring second and third surgeries to address these new eye turns.
 A recent study published in the American Journal of Ophthalmology (link HERE) found a failure rate of 77% when treating infantile esotropia with surgery.

 Neurologist Sue Barry’s TEDx Talk about her journey with vision therapy as an adult with strabismus.